michellexliu/hackmit/README.md

 Irritable Bowel Syndrome (IBS) is a serious health issue that affects millions of people.
 Hack for IBS aims to raise awareness for and destigmatize the living experiences of brave IBS warriors.

-This project was created by Michelles Liu & Zhu for HackMIT 2022 under the Education track.
+This project was created by Michelles Liu & Zhu during HackMIT 2022 for submission under the Education track.